Adamcules/Data-Collection-Pipeline-Project/README.md

 This new dataframe cleaned of duplicates is then uploaded back to the RDS database as an SQL table.

 ## Milestone 8
-!!Remember #!/bin/bash in cron_docker_run.sh file (found under home directory of EC2 instance).
-Only way to get cron to pass env variables to docker container!!

 Added the import of 'Options' from selenium.webdriver.chrome.options to webscraper.py in order to set options necessary for the Webdriver class to run the selenium webdriver within a Docker container.
 The options set were 'headless', 'no-sandbox' and 'disable-dev-shm-usage':